-The fruit cake is as much a part of the Christmas season as other traditional symbols like the Christmas tree, poinsettias, and mistletoe.
-Rumor has it that the fruit cake is never eaten but regifted each year.
-I have been making my own fruit cake for the past several years and rest assured it does not last through New Year’s Day although it is never offered to the kids.
+Rich Fruit Cake is as much a part of the Christmas season as other traditional symbols like the Christmas tree, poinsettias, and mistletoe.
+Rumor has it that the Fruit Cake is never eaten but regifted each year. 😉 I have been making my own Fruit Cake for the past several years and rest assured it does not last through New Year’s Day although it is never offered to the kids.
 In fact, this loaf is almost half gone!
 And yes, there is booze in the cake.

 This recipe was adapted from the Australian Women’s Weekly Cookbook on Cakes & Slices.

 - 1 cup (160g) raisins